 Update your income records

+Like with expenses, make sure all your sales deposits and receipts are entered into your accounting system.
 Check for billable sales or services that you haven’t invoiced for yet and send those invoices out.
 Follow up on any outstanding invoices and send final payment reminders to late customers—start calling if you need to.

 Make note of any customer deposits you’ve received for work you haven’t done yet, as well as work that you’ve started but can’t invoice for just yet.
 We’ll cover these in a bit.